 - If your thermostat is compatible with a floor sensor, you can install it now.
 Place the sensor in between and parallel with two heating cables, making sure not to overlap them.
 Secure the sensor with hot glue to make sure it won’t move when you apply the thinset or self-leveling cement to bind to your flooring.

 Once the heating element has been installed, test it again with a digital ohmmeter as well as a Circuit Check to ensure it is in good working condition.

 Finally, have an electrician connect your thermostat per the instructions provided with the control.

 When heating under tile, stone or nailed hardwood, loose cable is also an option.
 TempZone™ Cable can be installed with fixing strips or a Prodeso Cable Installation Membrane.
 Fixing strips are provided with your purchase of TempZone™ Cable.

 This option is generally the most affordable, but it is also the most labor intensive.
 On the other hand, TempZone™ Cable with a Prodeso Membrane is the easiest installation method but also the most expensive.

 To see an installation of cable in a Prodeso Membrane in action, watch the video below.

 Ceramic and porcelain tiles are the most popular materials selected for heated bathroom flooring.
 From these sturdy tiles to more sensitive options like marble, electric floor heating was designed to work with nearly all flooring materials available.
 And as advancements in laminate make the material more waterproof, that’s another option for radiant floor heat.

-To find out how much it would cost to heat your bathroom floors, use WarmlyYours’s Radiant Heat Cost Calculator.
+To find out how much it would cost to heat your bathroom floors, you can use WarmlyYours’s Radiant Floor Heating Quote Builder.